-NOTE: For vehicles equipped with the EVIC, the power sunroof switch will remain active for up to approximately ten minutes after the ignition switch is turned to the LOCK position.
+The power sunroof switch will remain active for up to approximately ten minutes after the ignition switch is turned to the LOCK position.
 Opening either front door will cancel this feature.

 Sunroof Fully Closed

 Press the switch forward and release to ensure that the sunroof is fully closed.